 Sure, first impressions are important.
 But there’s more to a successful email campaign than writing a killer subject line.

 At Reply, we think finishing strong is just as important as starting strong.
 That’s where the email signature comes in.
 Think about it: Your signature is the last thing your subscribers see.
-Shouldn’t it be something worth waiting for?
+Why merely turn your name into a signature when there’s so much more to offer?
+Shouldn’t it be something memorable?
+Something worth recalling?

 First things first: Your subscribers know how email works.
 I promise their email client has a “reply” button, so stop including your email address.
 They don’t need it.

 As for the rest of it, well, there’s nothing necessarily wrong with it.
-It’s all important information.
+It’s all important information that virtually all email providers include in their built-in generic signature generators.
 But there’s nothing particularly memorable about it, either.

 More importantly, it doesn’t market anything.
-And isn’t that the most important part of a marketing email?
+And isn’t that the most crucial part of a marketing email?

 This probably goes without saying, but every signature should have your first and last name.
 Think of it like an artist signing their creation; it shows a sense of pride in your work.